hitblast/hitblast.github.io/content/blogs/becoming-an-academic-weapon.md

 ### Verdict

-Some of the things I shared in this blog are totally out of my own experience dealing with procrastination and productivity issues over the years.
+Some of the things I shared in this blog entry are totally out of my own experience dealing with procrastination and productivity issues over the years.
 But, I think I've finally striked a balance between guilt-free laziness and exhaustion-free work.

 I hope this article may turn into a good resource for you :3